davisssamuel/self-hosted-website/README.md

 ssh <USER>@<Server-IP>
 ```

 First, follow the instructions for [adding a site to Cloudflare](https://developers.cloudflare.com/fundamentals/setup/account-setup/add-site/).
-Then, follow the instructions for [creating a locally managed tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/) and stop after you have authenticated `cloudflared` via the browser popup (step 2).
+Then, follow the instructions for [creating a locally managed tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/) but stop after you have authenticated `cloudflared` via the browser popup (step 2).

 NOTE: be sure to follow the commands for **Linux** when downloading and installing `cloudflared`.